 While the specifics of dog bites vary from place to place and case to case, certain universals are generally held true.
 The victim must be able to prove negligence on the part of the dog’s owner.
 This means that they must have behaved in a way counter to that of a reasonable person (or failed to behave as a reasonable person would).
 This behavior must be shown to have directly contributed to an accident, and you must have gotten hurt as a result of the accident.

 In addition, you should be able to demonstrate that the dog’s owner was aware their animal had a tendency to cause that sort of injury.
 State dog bite statutes apply here, however, and in Louisiana we have what is known as the “one bite rule.”
 This means that while there are not specific statutes addressing dog bites, if you can demonstrate that the owner knew their dog would bite and failed to take precautions against it, then they are liable for your injuries.

 This generally means, however, that if the dog had never before behaved in a threatening manner and had never hurt another person, it can be more difficult to pursue a claim.
 Basically, a dog has to have bitten before to be established as potentially dangerous.

 Should I Call a Dog Injury Lawyer?

 Even if the dog hasn’t bitten anyone before, that doesn’t necessarily mean you don’t have a case at all.
 Your best bet is to contact a qualified dog bite lawyer for help.
-If you’re in the Lafayette area and you need help with a dog bite case, contact Blaine Barrilleaux for a free consultation today.
+If you’re in the Lafayette, Louisiana area and you need help with a dog bite case, contact Blaine Barrilleaux for a free consultation today.